 History of CIP

 The history of the Canadian Institute of Planners (CIP) begins with the organization of the Town Planning Institute of Canada (TPIC) in 1919.
 On May 31 that year, 18 founding members held an inaugural meeting of the Institute at Ottawa’s Chateau Laurier Hotel, where Thomas Adams was elected as the first President.
-Adams was the pre-eminent planner of the time, and had been the first president of the Town Planning Institute in the United Kingdom (now known as the Royal Town Planning Institute).
+Adams was the pre-eminent planner of the time, and had been the first president of the Town Planning Institute in the United Kingdom (now the Royal Town Planning Institute).
 A federal charter (letters patent) for the TPIC was granted on October 23, 1923.

 The primary focus of the TPIC was to promote the new discipline of planning to a young Dominion experiencing reckless post-war growth.
 The bi-monthly Town Planning Journal was established in 1920, under the editorship of Alfred Buckley, to record the stirring speeches and publish exemplary plans that would inspire civic leaders to engage in planning at a time when there was little statutory requirement to do so.